sofiiir/eds240-nri-acs-viz/README.md

 #### Author : Sofia Rodas

 This repository answers:
 **How do FEMA National Risk Index scores for counties in California compare to those in other states?**
 **AND**
+**How does climate hazard risk exposure vary across racial / ethnic groups in California?**

 To answer this question, this repository calculates the number of counties in each state that have an NRI score in the "Relatively High" category and plots them.